 For example, the only children grow up in an environment where they are the centre of attention, as a result most only children become attention seekers in their adulthood.
 The attention seeking behaviour helps them maintain the favourable conditions that they grew up in.

 Another example is of neglected children.
 When parents neglect a child, the children usually conclude that he is not good enough.
 The belief that he is not worthy of his/her parent’s attention usually destroys his/her self esteem and as a result most neglected children grow up with low self-esteem.
+See: Do narcissists love their children.

 How to raise healthy children if your partner is a narcissist

 Some parenting mistakes can bring big problems in the child’s personality later on in his/her life.
-As I said in some of my previous article, narcissism can be a result of bad parenting.
+As I said in some of my previous articles, narcissism can be a result of bad parenting.
 Incorrect parenting can result in making a child become a narcissist later on in his life.

 Most often people are likely to parent their children the way they were parented.
-For example, if someone’s parents were overly protective they are likely to become over protective towards their children as well.
+For example, if someone’s parents were overprotective they are likely to become over protective towards their children as well.
 This means that the narcissistic parent is likely to do the same parenting mistakes that his parents did that resulted in his narcissism.

 You may be thinking that you need to limit children’s contact with the narcissist parent but that’s not healthy at all.
-Instead you should try to balance the parenting mistakes that the narcissist parent may be doing.
+Instead you should try to balance the parenting mistakes that the narcissist parent may be making.

 This is how to raise emotionally healthy children: